 The draft itself is also really familiar and should bring you a bit of comfort in preparing to jump into the college fantasy sweepstakes.
 There is mainly a snake draft where you go from the first person to however many people you have in your league, then that reverses itself each round until you have filled the maximum spots you have selected for each roster.
 From there you can evaluate strengths and weaknesses and determine what tweaks you may want to make moving forward.
 This is not always the case as most dynasty leagues where you keep players long-term will likely be a linear draft where it stays in the same order consistently, that way draft picks can be traded and organized a tad better.

 One way to help tweak or add someone to your roster to give you the edge you need to get a title is of course trading.
 Just like in every league you have come across, trades are still a viable option and sometimes needed if key players are no longer available due to their bye weeks or unsuspected injuries.
-The only difference is the timeframe in which you have before games go live considering college games are mainly played a day ahead of the Nimes, usually on a Friday or S, Saturday.
+The only difference is the timeframe in which you have before games go live considering college games are mainly played usually on a Friday or Saturday, but in recent years also on Tuesdays and Thursdays.
 Make sure you and the other owner work something out ahead, usually never that time that was set in your league for trades to go through; it is life, and you are able to add that player into the spot you need before gametime.
 Also, remember that you can trade and receive as many players as you like but make sure it stays within the realm of roster size restrictions so you are not in violation and can no longer set a lineup.

 The waiver wire is also usually set up the same way as pro leagues so that the comfortability level increases.
 It usually becomes available on Sundays, and depending on league rules, the player will be available to you by Monday or Tuesday.
 You can do it where it rotates by order each week, which is the default way, or you can do it where it’s like an auction and each owner has a certain dollar amount for the season where they can bid on players through the entire season.
 We call that FAAB or “free agent acquisition budget”.
 Just depends on what you want and the level of play you want to take on.